chenyan1999/chenyan1999.github.io/_pages/cv.md

 * A Real-Time Scalable Video Distribution Strategy Based on Dynamic Coalition and D2D Broadcast, 2021.01 – 2021.12
   * Supervisor: Associate Professor Wei Wang, HUST.
   * Proposed a dynamic coalition formation algorithm for device-to-device assisted real-time scalable video distribution under the cellular network.
-  * This paper has been accepted by GLOBECOM 2022 as the first author.

 <br>